App Builder Appy Pie Announces New Chatbot Feature on its DIY App Building Platform for Small Businesses

 Small and Medium Sized Businesses Can Now Easily and Affordably Integrate Chatbot into their Apps, Further Improving the Consumer Experience

-LONDON, May 16, 2017 /PRNewswire/ -- Appy Pie, the leading cloud-based mobile app builder that allows small to medium-sized businesses to easily create mobile apps, announced today the launch of Chatbot feature into its platform, allowing small and medium sized businesses (SMBs) to easily integrate chatbot automation into their apps, further enhancing the user experience.
+LONDON, May 17, 2017 /PRNewswire/ --Appy Pie, the leading cloud-based mobile app builder that allows small to medium-sized businesses to easily create mobile apps, announced today the launch of Chatbot feature into its platform, allowing small and medium sized businesses (SMBs) to easily integrate chatbot automation into their apps, further enhancing the user experience.

 "We are proud to announce that we are the first DIY app platform to offer Chatbot feature," said Abhinav Girdhar, CEO and Founder of Appy Pie.
 "SMBs rarely have the resources and budget to integrate the latest and greatest technologies, and often at a disadvantage when competing with larger companies that do.
 With this new feature,a small business app powered by chatbot will improve its efficiency significantly by diverting mundane and easily asked questions to the chatbot.
 I believe artificial intelligence has the potential to give every worker a virtual assistant."